lucashfreitas/blog-lucasfsantos/content/posts/2019-06-09--Deploy-SPA-Cloudfront.md

 ---
 template: post
-title: Deploying Single Page Applications to AWS Cloudfront
+title: Deploying React and Angular Single Page Applications to AWS Cloudfront
 slug: /posts/deploy-react-angular-cloudfront/
 draft: false
 date: '2019-04-09'
+description: >-
-description: It's not new that many web application nowadays is SPA (Single Page Application) and it tends to grow a lot.
+  It's not new that many web application nowadays is SPA (Single Page Application) and it tends to grow a lot.
 In this article, I will show how it's easy, simple and cheap to deploy your web app in a few minutes using AWS S3 & CloudFront.
 category: Web Development
 tags:
-  - 'React'
+  - React
-  - 'Angular'
+  - Angular
-  - 'Vue'
+  - Vue
-  - 'Web Development'
+  - Web Development
-  - 'AWS'
+  - AWS
-  - 'Cloudfront'
+  - Cloudfront
 ---

 It's not new that many web application nowadays is SPA (Single Page Application) and it tends to grow a lot.